 See all the detailed information about North Macedonia’s Reopening

 American tourists can travel to Panama as of October 12, 2020.
-However, all U.S. passengers will have to bring a negative PCR test, taken no longer than 48 hours before arrival.
+However, all U.S. passengers will have to bring a negative PCR or antigen test, taken no longer than 72 hours before arrival.

 Vaccinated Americans can show certification that they’ve received both doses of the vaccine, they can enter Panama without showing proof of a negative PCR or antigen test.

 Read more about Panama reopening for tourism and entry requirements

 Americans can travel to Pakistan as of October 5th, 2020.

 All passengers will have to bring a negative PCR test, taken no longer than 72 hours before arrival, with another rapid test on arrival.

 Paraguay has reopened for American tourists as of December 2020.